Understand and Achieve GDPR Compliance

 GDPR Compliance Checklist for Data Controllers

-While the path to GDPR compliance can be complex, having a checklist can make the journey manageable and systematic.
+Data controllers bear a significant responsibility under the GDPR as the custodians of PII.
+They must ensure that all data processing activities align with the GDPR’s stringent requirements.
+While the path to compliance can be complex, having a checklist can make the journey manageable and systematic.
 Here, we provide a detailed GDPR compliance checklist for data controllers.
-This checklist provides data controllers a guide for systematic and effective data privacy and protection management to facilitate GDPR compliance.
+This checklist serves as a guide for systematic and effective data privacy and protection management.

 GDPR Requirement Description